Does your audit organization have the power to get the info it needs and tell the truth?

 Do auditors have the keys to all the data they need to do their job?

-If your auditors can’t access the data they need, they might as well be trying to solve a mystery blindfolded.
+If your auditors can’t access the data they need, they might as well try to solve a mystery blindfolded.
 Make sure they have the keys to all the necessary data, or else the truth might stay hidden in the shadows.

 So, does your audit organization have what it takes to find the facts and tell the truth?
-Make sure you’ve got clear guidelines, the right spot in the organizational chart, and full access to the data they need.
+Make sure you have clear guidelines, the right spot in the organizational chart and full access to the needed data.
 Otherwise, when you need to make a stand, you may be missing a leg or two.